folegandroso/bitcoin-association-switzerland/statutes.md

 * (a) a report of activities of the previous year,
 * (b) the yearly accounts,
-* (c) a budget plan (investments and expenditures for the coming year) and
+* (c) a budget plan (investments and expenditures for the coming year), and
 * (d) a program of the Association’s activities planned for the coming year.

 (3) The Board organizes the Members’ Assembly.